shamisdavid/AI_ML_Berkeley_Capstone/README.md

 ### Project Overview

 This analysis investigates how tweet sentiment affects stock prices using a dataset containing stock return data and tweet sentiment scores.
 The dataset was preprocessed, cleaned, and visualized to understand relationships between sentiment polarity, stock returns, trading volume, and tweet counts.
+New features were also added through engineering before applying Machine Learning techniques like Linear Regression and Random Forest Regression.

 ### Data Cleaning and Preprocessing